Best Individual T-Boostereview.com/wp-content/uploads/2016/05/TMan.jpg">

 What is Testosterone?

-Of course you know what testosterone is… But do you really KNOW what testosterone is?
+What is Testosterone?230; But do you really KNOW what testosterone is?

 For the sake of brevity, we’ll begin the question of testosterone with its proper definition: